khonsulabs/bonsaidb/README.md

 ## Example

-Check out [./examples](https://github.com/khonsulabs/bonsaidb/tree/main/examples) for examples.
 To get an idea of how it works, this is a simple schema:

 ```rust,ignore
 #[derive(Debug, Serialize, Deserialize)]